Azure/aad-pod-identity/docs/design/concept.md

 ## Guiding Principals

 1. Favor little to no change to how users currently write applications against various editions of [ADAL](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-libraries).
-Favor committing changes to SDKs and don's ask users to change applications are written for Kubernetes.
+Favor committing changes to SDKs and don't ask users to change applications that are written for Kubernetes.

-2. Favor little to no change in they way users create kubernetes application specs (favor declarative approach).
-This enable users to focus their development and debugging experience in code they wrote, not code imposed on them.
+2. Favor little to no change in the way users create kubernetes application specs (favor declarative approach).
+This enables users to focus their development and debugging experience in code they wrote, not code imposed on them.

     > Example: favor annotation and labels over side-cars (even dynamically injected).